etkayapar/bamRefine/README.md

   separated by a comma (e.g `-l 2,0`) representing different length values corresponding 5' and 3' ends , respectively.
 Positions that are up to and including this far in any read will be evaluated and masked.
+  Also, it is recommended that you have PMD related statistics (e.g. up to which position there is a high risk of seeing a PMD artifact) regarding your libraries before you run this program on the BAM files because the `--pmd-length-threshold` parameter requires an user specified value for the program to run, there is no default value.
+This can be achieved by using [PMDtools](https://github.com/pontussk/PMDtools)

 ### Flags: